 No matter what kind of artist you are, chances are pencil drawing was the skill that helped you learn how to draw, and the one that kicked off your artistic journey.
-Throughout my career as a character designer and visual development artist, I have learned that having a strong respect and understanding of the process and fundamentals is essential to becoming a better artist, and what's more fundamental than a pencil?
+Throughout my career as a character designer and visual development artist, I've realised that having a strong respect and understanding of the process and fundamentals of drawing is essential to becoming a better artist.
+And what's more fundamental than pencil drawing?